mshong0320/Path_searching_for_trajectory_planning/README.md

 It is useful for applications such as car manufacturing process such as using robotic arms to move car seats inside the chassis at a certain specific angle with precision.

 It uses breadth-first search algorithm to achieve the desired result.

+This is used with ROS RVIZ in order to run.